 - What makes my photography style different from my competition?

 - What makes my client experience different from my competition?

-Having a unique and attractive logo allows you to stand out from the competition.
+The next step to branding for photographers if having a unique and attractive logo that allows you to stand out from the competition.
 When your customers see your logo in ads, social media content, videos, etc. then it helps in building brand loyalty.
 Plus, people take your company more seriously when it has a premium logo.

 When I started photography, getting a unique logo was difficult and costly because the best option was to hire a professional designer.
 These days, it’s much more easy to create a logo, with plenty of low cost options or free options.
 You can learn all about creating a beautiful photography logo online and create some of the best designs yourself!

 3. Identify Your Ideal Client